Stormwater and Drains

 All building works must comply with Victorian Building Regulations.
 This requires stormwater to connect to a legal point of discharge specified by the City of Ballarat.

-To allow us to establish the correct point, a copy of your Certificate of Title and a site plan showing the nature and location of the proposed works must be supplied with a Property Information Request form.
+To allow us to establish the correct point, a copy of your Certificate of Title and a site plan showing the nature and location of the proposed works must be supplied with a Request property information or a legal point of discharge form.
 Submit the form to our Customer Service team

 Existing stormwater drains must be connected to a drain where possible.